zovt/cae/docs/rendering.md

 # Rendering
 ## Current status
-As of 2706a393442b309a0ef6fc51dd236d3d23ea99a2, cae renders src/main.rs at about 20 FPS (this might be influenced by GNOME vsync on zovt's machine) in release mode according to glxosd.

 Some things we can do to increase the render speed:
 - Move glyphs into a texture atlas
 	- Benefits: